liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 [<a name="6.138"></a>6.138] addResponseCookie (bridge-tck-main-portlet)

 - During an action, set a cookie with a specific name and value by calling `ExternalContext.addResponseCookie(String,String,Map)`.
-Upon subsequent render, call `ExternalContext.getRequestCookieMap()` to verify that the cookie is present.
+Upon subsequent re-render, call `ExternalContext.getRequestCookieMap()` to verify that the cookie is present.

 **Note**: It is not valid to test for the presence of the cookie on the client, because the Portlet 3.0 JavaDoc for